No Products in the Cart

 Mr. Sachs has designed lighting at such theatres as the Fredericksburg Theatre Company, the Dallas Theater Company, the New Orleans Opera Association, the American Southwest Theatre Company, Tulane Summer Lyric, Le Petit Théâtre de Vieux Carré, and the Contemporary Arts Center.
 He is the recipient of five Gambit Magazine’s Big Easy Entertainment Awards for Best Lighting Design.
 He is also a member of United Scenic Artists (lighting design).
 He is the former Chairman for Tulane’s Department of Theatre & Dance and received his BA in Theatre from Grinnell College and his MFA is Design/Technical Production from Florida State University.

-Mr. Burk is in his seventh season with the Festival and is also a member of the adjunct faculty in Tulane’s Department of Theater and Dance.
-Mr. Burk was recently seen as Benedick in Much Ado About Nothing with the New Orleans Shakespeare Festival at Tulane.
-Other New Orleans credits include Macbeth, All’s Well That Ends Well, The Tempest, Two Gentlemen of Verona, The Illusion, and Cymbeline with The New Orleans Shakespeare Festival and The Spider Queen, The Winter’s Tale, and Marie Antoinette with The NOLA Project.
-Bachelors in Theatre from Fordham University at Lincoln Center.
-Masters in Theatre from The Royal Conservatoire of Scotland in Glasgow.
+Graham is in his ninth season with the Shakespeare Festival.
+He was last seen as Malvolio in Twelfth Night with the New Orleans Shakespeare Festival at Tulane.
+Other New Orleans credits include Much Ado About Nothing, Macbeth, All’s Well That Ends Well, The Tempest, Two Gentlemen of Verona, The Illusion, and Cymbeline with The New Orleans Shakespeare Festival and Measure For Measure, The Spider Queen, The Winter’s Tale, and Marie Antoinette with The NOLA Project.
+International credits include Husband-He in 1914 Machine (Traverse Theatre), Robert Sideway/Harry Brewer in Our Country’s Good (Tron Theatre), Parolles in All’s Well That Ends Well (Shakespeare’s Globe Education), and Balthasar in The Comedy of Errors (Bard in the Botanics).

 Nancy Gunn was born in Williamsburg, Virginia.
 She has served in management and as a performer for many organizations, including the Virginia Shakespeare Festival, the Riverside Shakespeare Company, the Wayside Theatre, the National Theatre for the Performing Arts (touring), the New Orleans Shakespeare Festival at Tulane, and the Metropolitan Opera.